madpsy/xpa125b_controller/README.md

 + MQTT
 + Rigctld

-Providing MQTT is configured and enabled, even if it isn't the current active mode, it will still publish events such as band/frequency and PTT.
+Even if a particular API isn't the current active mode for control purposes it can still be consumed for state.
+For example, providing MQTT is configured and enabled it will still publish events such as band/frequency and PTT changes.
 This allows the current state to be easily consumed by other MQTT compatible software.

 # Configuration